I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Centuries of inbreeding among Europe’s aristocracy led to some strange characters turning up as monarchs.
-One such was “Mad” Ludwig II of Bavaria, but at least the citizens had the valid excuse that they didn’t vote an unsuitable candidate into power.
-Some now suggested that Ludwig has been unfairly tagged with the unflattering nickname.
+Centuries of inbreeding among Europe’s aristocracy led to some strange characters becoming monarchs.
+One such character was “Mad” Ludwig II of Bavaria.

 Ludwig’s Early Years

 Ludwig Otto Friedrich Wilhelm was born into the ancient House of Wittelsbach in August 1845; the family could trace its aristocratic roots back a thousand years.